eclipse-iofog/iofog.org/content/docs/2.1/agent-management/agent-configuration.md

 # Agent Configuration

-`iofogctl` provides an `AgentConfig` resource for the management of Agent configuration.
+`iofogctl` provides an `AgentConfig` resource for dynamic management of Agents.

+`AgentConfig` is usually deployed after an `Agent` in order to modify its behaviour.
+Note that the `Agent` kind also contains configuration details in the same way that `AgentConfig` does which means that you can specify custom configuration of Agents at deploy-time.

-An agent configuration can be retrieved using `iofogctl describe agent-config <AGENT_NAME>`.
+An Agent Configuration can be retrieved using `iofogctl describe agent-config <AGENT_NAME>`.

-An agent configuration can be deployed using `iofogctl deploy -f agent-config.yaml`.
-The following is a sample of `AgentConfig` yaml content:
+An Agent Configuration can be deployed using `iofogctl deploy -f agent-config.yaml`.
+The following is a sample of `AgentConfig` YAML content:

 ```yaml
 apiVersion: iofog.org/v2